Visa policy of Burundi: Visa on arrival

-either at Bujumbura International Airport (Melchior Ndadaye) or at all land borders for a maximum stay of 1 month.
+either at Bujumbura International Airport (Melchior Ndadaye) or at all land borders for a maximum stay of 30 days.

+Visa applications may also be completed through the official website of the General Commissariat for Migration.

 Online Visa

 Citizens of other countries and territories may also obtain online visa good for multiple entries, fees can be paid in USD or Euro.